Snger/reading-notes/CS/SoftwareDesignPatterns/DI_IoC/books/Dependency.Injection.in..NET.md

 - Part 1.
 Putting Dependency Injection on the map
     - Chapter 1.
 A Dependency Injection tasting menu
-        - 1.1.
-Writing maintainable code
-            - 1.1.1.
-Unlearning DI
-            - 1.1.2.
-Understanding the purpose of DI
-        - 1.2.
-Hello DI
-            - 1.2.2.
-Benefits of DI
-        - 1.3.
-What to inject and what not to inject
-            - 1.3.1.
-Seams
-            - 1.3.2.
-Stable Dependencies
-            - 1.3.3.
-Volatile Dependencies
-        - 1.4.
-DI scope
-            - 1.4.1.
-Object Composition
-            - 1.4.2.
-Object Lifetime
-            - 1.4.3.
-Interception
-            - 1.4.4.
-DI in three dimensions
-        - 1.5.
-Summary
     - Chapter 2.
 A comprehensive example
-        - 2.1.
-Doing it wrong
-            - 2.1.3.
-Evaluation
-            - 2.1.4.
-Analysis
-        - 2.2.
-Doing it right
-            - 2.2.1.
-Rebuilding the commerce application
-            - 2.2.2.
-Analyzing the loosely coupled implementation
-        - 2.3.
-Expanding the sample application

 <!-- /MarkdownTOC -->